 This setting makes the request form visible in the client hub where it is hosted.
 The next step is setting up touch points on your website and social media to direct your clients to fill out the form.

-Add a booking request form to your website or social media
+Add your request form to your website or social media

 How do clients submit a request?

 If you have business hours set up for your account.
-When filling out the online booking section, the days that you are unavailable will appear greyed out.
+When filling out the customer availability section, the days that you are unavailable will appear greyed out.
 This will prevent clients from requesting work when you are unavailable.

-After a client has submitted a request they will be emailed a copy for their records, and all admin users will receive an email notification about the new request.
-You can customize this email response from Settings > Email Templates.
+After a client has submitted a request they will be emailed a copy for their records.
+If you'd like to add any next steps for the client you can customize the email response they receive in Settings > Email Templates.